justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 # Next Steps

-Let's go go through the steps of training the model.
-The output of this process will be to have an arroy in C which we can run on an y microcontoller to make predictions.
+Let's now go through the steps of training the model.
+The output of this process will be to have an array in C which we can run on an y microcontroller to make predictions.

 # Train the Model